ShaunakSen/node_examples/readme.txt

 2. Say resource owner is Facebook.
 Facebook runs auth server and resource server.
 Auth server verifies Facebook credentials and allows client apps to get Info.
 Resource server serves restricted profile info to client app when resource owner authorizes it
-3. When sends a user auth request to auth server, resource owner is redirected to Facebook and expect resource owner to authenticate themselves and ALLOW the client app access to Authorization Server
+3. When client app sends a user auth request to auth server, resource owner is redirected to Facebook and expects resource owner to authenticate themselves and ALLOW the client app access to Authorization Server
-3. Auth server returns an auth code to client app.
+4. Auth server returns an auth code to client app.
-4. Here it sends Client app id and client secret.
+5. Here it sends Client app id and client secret.
 Client app then exchanges this auth code for an access token from auth server.
-5. Client app uses access token to access resource server to get profile info
+6. Client app uses access token to access resource server to get profile info

 Now we have access to access token and resource owner's id.
 We will use these info to create local user account for resource owner but without password.